Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 CIDVV platforms rely on short-lived state.
-Upon restart or loss of state, implementations SHOULD continue accepting new call deposits but MUST treat all verification requests as failed until sufficient state has been rebuilt.
+Upon restart or loss of state, implementations SHOULD continue accepting new call deposits but MUST treat all verification requests as unsuccessful until sufficient state has been rebuilt.

 Implementations SHOULD return a non-success response (e.g., 4xx,